Logitar/Logitar.NET/src/EventSourcing/Logitar.EventSourcing.EntityFrameworkCore.SqlServer/README.md

 Execute the following command to create a new migration.
 Do not forget to specify a migration name!

-`dotnet ef migrations add <YOUR_MIGRATION_NAME> --project src/Logitar.EventSourcing.EntityFrameworkCore.SqlServer --startup-project src/Logitar.Demo.Ui`
+`dotnet ef migrations add <YOUR_MIGRATION_NAME> --context EventContext --project src/EventSourcing/Logitar.EventSourcing.EntityFrameworkCore.SqlServer --startup-project src/Demo/Logitar.Demo.Ui`

+### Generate a script

+Execute the following command to generate a new script.
+Do not forget to specify a source migration name!

+`dotnet ef migrations script <FROM_MIGRATION_NAME> --context EventContext --project src/EventSourcing/Logitar.EventSourcing.EntityFrameworkCore.SqlServer --startup-project src/Demo/Logitar.Demo.Ui`